Glitzy Valentino show sees Paris Fashion Week at fever pitch

 VIP guests including Olivia Rodrigo survived torrential downpours only thanks to helpers clutching transparent umbrellas.
 But the show had to go on.
 For Matthew M. Williams, a designer who has garnered lukewarm reviews of late, this collection was a little like crunch time.

-For spring, the U.S. designer moved his street aesthetic in a dressier direction — likely trying to bring himself to the safer ground of the age-old house’s traditional aesthetic.
+For spring, the U.S. designer moved his street aesthetic in a dressier direction — likely trying to bring him to the safer ground of the age-old house’s traditional aesthetic.
 He had some success.

-However, many of Williams’ design elements still felt out of place on the haute Paris runway, such as 90s low-slung cargo shorts that seemed unflattering, clashing with the black silken ruffled cuffs that dangled down.
+However, many of Williams’ design elements still felt out of place on the haute Paris runway, such as 90s lowslung cargo shorts that seemed off-kilter.
+Furthermore, they clashed with the black silken ruffled cuffs that dangled down.

 THE ART OF THE INVITATION